International sanctions against Iran

 When nuclear talks between Iran and Western governments were stalled and seen as a failure, U.S. senators cited them as a reason to enforce stronger economic sanctions on Iran.
 On 2 April 2015, the P5+1 and Iran, meeting in Lausanne, Switzerland, reached a provisional agreement on a framework that, once finalized and implemented, would lift most of the sanctions in exchange for limits on Iran's nuclear programs extending for at least ten years.
-The final agreement, the Joint Comprehensive Plan of Action, was adopted on 18 October 2015.
+The final agreement, the Joint Comprehensive Plan of Action (JCPOA), was adopted on 18 October 2015.
 As a result, UN sanctions were lifted on 16 January 2016.
 On 8 May 2018, U.S. President Donald Trump announced that the United States would withdraw from the Iran nuclear deal.
 Sanctions by the United States were reinstated in November 2018, and expanded in 2019 and 2020 to cover Iran's financial sector.
 Temporary waivers were granted to some countries to continue importing reduced amounts of oil from Iran until 2019.

 On 21 February 2020, Iran was placed on the FATF blacklist.

 The UN arms embargo on Iran expired on 18 October 2020, as agreed in Iran's 2015 nuclear deal, allowing Iran to import foreign military equipment.

+Since October 2024, Iran has once again been placed on the official blacklist of the Financial Action Task Force (FATF), primarily due to its failure to implement laws against terrorist financing, particularly in connection with its support for the Axis of Resistance.
+Subsequently, in March 2025, the Federal Financial Supervisory Authority (BaFin) published a report warning German companies against trading with Iran.

+On 28 August 2025, E3 members, France, Germany, and the United Kingdom, initiated the process of the snapback mechanism, stating that despite upholding their own commitments, since 2019 Iran had "increasingly and deliberately ceased performing its JCPOA commitments", including "the accumulation of a highly enriched uranium stockpile which lacks any credible civilian justification and is unprecedented for a state without a nuclear weapons program".